Freshman 15: Counter-argument

-Despite how commonly the Freshman 15 is asserted, a study from the Ohio State University showed that the average college student gains only two pounds (for women) to three pounds (for men) (1 and 1.5 kg respectively) in their first year.
-Additionally, it showed that the gain was only a half pound (around 200 grams) more than non-college students of the same age, and that the only factor that increased weight gain was heavy drinking.
+Despite common use of the term, a study from the Ohio State University found that the average female college student gains 2 lb and the average male college student gains 3 lb in their first year.
+Additionally, the research showed that the gain was a half pound (around 200 grams) more than non-college students of the same age and that heavy drinking was the main factor for such weight increase.